kyma-project/kyma/components/backup-plugins/README.md

 ### Create a new plugin

-To add a new plugin, perform the following steps:
+To create a new plugin for Velero to use, perform the following steps:

 1. Go to the [`internal/plugins`](internal/plugins) folder:

-This folder includes the backup and restore subfolders, where you can define the following plugins:
+This folder includes the backup and restore subfolders, where you can define plugins based on the following object types:

-- **Backup Item Action** - performs arbitrary logic on individual items prior to storing them in the backup file.
+- **Backup Item Action** - performs arbitrary logic on individual items before storing them in the backup file.
-- **Restore Item Action** - performs arbitrary logic on individual items prior to restoring them in the Kyma cluster.
+- **Restore Item Action** - performs arbitrary logic on individual items before restoring them in the Kyma cluster.

 ```bash
   ├── internal